Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

    2. double-bagged MMBs: 8 weeks
    3. membership & [increment proofs](#Writing-budget-12-weeks) (forward- and double-bagged MMBs): 4 weeks

-Each one of these three milestones will be considered delivered when
+Each one of the three milestones in the Implementation Track will be considered delivered when
 - It has been made publicly available, and
 - Its content has either been greenlit by at least two members of the Polkadot Technical Fellowship of rank II or higher, or been deployed within Polkadot or Kusama (implicit greenlighting).